Children's Cancer Foundation

 “Each participant of this program forms a personal attachment to their journey beads.
 For some, it is an acknowledgment of how far they have come in their treatment journey and how much adversity they have overcome.
 For others, it encourages positive interactions within the hospital environment or reinforces a job well done.
 The Beaded Journey program in an invaluable tool which allows clinicians to acknowledge a patient’s experience, assess how they are coping, provide feedback and encouragement, clarify misconceptions and provide education for upcoming procedures.” ~ Kari Peters, RCH

-You can contribute towards the Foundation’s psychosocial projects by visiting our Brighten Their Days campaign page to pledge your support.
+You can contribute towards the Foundation’s psychosocial projects by visiting our Campaign page to pledge your support.

 Thank you to the Fish family for sharing their story and their continued support of the Foundation.